Metilli/RealmManager/README.md

 Add https://github.com/Metilli/RealmManager.git \
 Select "Branch" with "main"

+## Features

+- Detach realm objects from realm.
+- Cascade deleting.
+- Cascade deleting object type and add new object with one function(replaceObject).
+- Reducing the number of code that needs to be written

 ## Configuration

 > The default configuration is Realm.Configuration.defaultConfiguration with deleteRealmIfMigrationNeeded property true.
 So please be careful while using this manager.
 Your data maybe lost during development.